-As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets exceeded liabilities by \$5,384,694 at the close of the most recent fiscal year.
+As noted earlier, net position may be a useful indicator of a government's financial position over time.
+In the case of the District, assets exceeded liabilities by \$5,551,208 at the close of the most recent fiscal year.

-Part of the District's net position (38.0%) reflects its investment in capital assets, e.g., land, construction in progress, buildings and system, machinery and equipment, vehicles, leases and subscription based information technology arrangements (SBITA), less any related debt used to acquire those assets that is still outstanding.
+Part of the District's net position (37.0%) reflects its investment in capital assets, e.g., land, construction in progress, buildings and systems, machinery, equipment, vehicles, and leases, less any related debt used to acquire those still outstanding assets.
 The District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
-Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since that capital assets themselves cannot be used to liquidate these liabilities.
+Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources since the capital assets themselves cannot be used to liquidate these liabilities.

-The balance of unrestricted net position \$3,330,993 (61.9%) may be used to meet the government's ongoing obligations to citizens and creditors.
+The balance of the unrestricted net position of \$3,503,003 (63.0%) may be used to meet the government's ongoing obligations to citizens and creditors.

 Governmental Activities

-Current and other assets 2023 2022
+2024 2023

-\$ 3,358,992 \$ 3,521,191
+Current and other assets \$ 3,528,440 \$ 3,358,992

-Capital assets 2,121,386 2,082,480
+Capital assets 2,214,810 2,121,386

-Total assets 5,480,378 5,603,671
+Total assets 5,743,250 5,480,378

-Other liabilities 95,684 157,314
+Other liabilities 25,437 95,684

-Total liabilities 95,684 157,314
+Lease and SBITA Liabilities 166,605

-Net Investment in Capital assets 2,046,418 2,082,480
+Total liabilities 192,042 95,684

-Unrestricted 3,338,276 3,363,877
+Net Investment in Capital assets Unrestricted 2,048,205 3,503,003 2,046,418 3,338,276

-Total net position \$ 5,384,694 \$ 5,446,357
+Total net position \$ 5,551,208 \$ 5,384,694

-At the end of the current fiscal year, the District is able to report positive balances in total net position for the government as a whole, as well as for its separate governmental activities.
+At the end of the current fiscal year, the District can report positive balances in total net position for the government and its separate governmental activities.
 The same held true for the prior fiscal year.

-The government's net position decreased by \$61,663 during the current fiscal year.
-The largest factor for this decrease is the decrease in capital grants and contributions.
+The government's net position increased by \$166,514 during the fiscal year.
+The most significant factor for this increase is the increase in capital assets and the decrease in liabilities.